 Step 1: Letter of Intent

 The Letter of Intent (LOI) is the required first step in the Foundations’ grant process.
 The LOI requests basic information about the project, including the request amount, a brief description of the proposed activities, and the anticipated results.
 If you would like the Foundations to consider your request, please submit an LOI.
-Please note that we are not accepting submissions in Public Educational Media for the 2021-22 grant cycle.
-We encourage you to monitor our website for future funding opportunities.
+Please note that AVDF accepts funding requests in 2 of our 5 Program Areas: Private Higher Education, and Interfaith Leadership and Religious Literacy.

 The Foundations’ program staff reviews each LOI to determine if the proposed project represents a potentially successful opportunity to advance the philanthropic mission of AVDF.
 The Foundations consider each LOI in light of our limited resources and in comparison with other requests submitted within each Program Area.
 Those submitting the most competitive requests will be invited to submit a full proposal.